Paint Your Plate Lesson Plans

 Steer clear of discussions of calories and body weight

 While teaching children about making healthy food choices is important, it can sometimes result in conversations about calories and body weight.
 These discussions can result in unintended consequences, and may trigger disordered eating patterns in children who are susceptible to developing weight-related disorders.
 The goal of Paint Your Plate is to teach students about vegetables and fruit in a fun and informative way, that inspires them to accept and enjoy a variety of vegetables and fruit more often.
-Consider reviewing Tips for Teaching Nutrition to Children before beginning the Paint Your Plate lessons.
+Consider reviewing Tips for Talking About Food to Children before beginning the Paint Your Plate lessons.